JanaShenLab/kaml-esm/README.md

 If you use the KaML-ESM Inference Pipeline in your research, please cite:

-Protein Electrostatics are Fine-Tuned by Evolution, Shen, M. Dayhoff II G.W, Shen, J. 2025
+Protein Electrostatic Properties are Fine-Tuned Through Evolution, Shen, M. Dayhoff II G.W, Shen, J. 2025, (In-Review)

 ## License